raspberrypilearning/hair-today/en/step_6.md

 ## Add a slider

-Let's add a slider so that the person using your app can change the position of the hair to make it fit on the person's head properly.
+Let's add a slider so that the person using your app can change the width of the hair to make it fit on the person's head properly.

 + Click on line 18 which is inside the div labelled `sliders`